IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_GRID_ENTITY_REMOVE

-Fires when a new grid entity is removed.
-Specifically, this on the MC_POST_UPDATE frame after a grid entity no longer exists (where it did exist a frame ago).
+Fires from the `MC_POST_UPDATE` callback when a new grid entity is removed.
+Specifically, this on the frame after it no longer exists (where it did exist a frame ago).

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `GridEntityType` provided.